 - Dave Hindle #170, two secs before a headache, as Geoff Goddard clears off at Arlington.

-- On Arlington's centre green: Dave Hindle, A.N.Other and the ambulance man afterwards.
+- On Arlington's centre green afterwards : Dave Hindle, Bill Bridges [bottom right], and the ambulance man .

 - A pefect barrel roll half-way completed.
 Derek Howe # 268 at Brands Hatch.